dmcalester/astro-www/src/pages/patterns/breadcrumbs.md

 ---
 ## Interactive Example

-Testing to see if the automation works
+Testing to see if the automation works again

 ::tag{ is=a-playground tag=rux-breadcrumb }